I’s (pronounced eyes) (1963)

 2

 211.1 The cow scraped by / the hood of the car…: this section describes an incident when Oppen was driving and grazed a cow, which in fright shat on the car.
-For an account of the incident, see Mary Oppen, Meaning a Life: An Autobiography (Black Sparrow Press, 1978): 208.
+For one account of the incident, see Mary Oppen, Meaning a Life: An Autobiography (Black Sparrow Press, 1978): 208.

 3